Teenager's debut novel now Netflix film

 After watching the film, physics graduate Ms Reekles said: "I was freaking out completely - it was really surreal to see the characters come to life, I thought so perfectly."

-M Reekles sold the film rights to UK production company Komixx in 2013 and it was shot in South Africa.
+Ms Reekles sold the film rights to UK production company Komixx in 2013 and it was shot in South Africa.

 Scriptwriter Vince Marcell was brought in but Ms Reekles had "a really good conversation" about how it would end up.